 Most of the time, an extraction procedure can simply be done right in the dentist office.
 Your child’s dentist will use a topical numbing cream and a local anesthetic to numb the extraction site.
 Your dentist will use an instrument to loosen and lift the tooth out of the socket then use forceps to remove it.
 The dentist will ensure your child is comfortable and pain-free during the procedure, all while bringing their smile back to its best state.

 After Procedure Care for Children’s Tooth Extractions

-After an extraction, it is most important to stop the bleeding.
-The most effective recommendation is positive pressure.
-This can be accomplished by having the child bite tightly on a piece of cotton gauze for 15-30 minutes.
-If your child is too young to do this, hold the gauze tightly against the extraction site with your finger for the same length of time.
-Even after long pressure, the extraction site may bleed slightly for several hours and may even stop and start again.
-Further pressure will usually solve the problem.
+Following the extraction procedure, your main focus is to help stop the bleeding.
+Our dentists recommend positive pressure as the most effective method to stop the bleeding.
+Have your child bite down tightly on a piece of gauze for approximately 15 to 30 minutes.
+If your child is too young to apply the appropriate pressure themselves, hold down a piece of gauze to the extraction site with your finger for the same amount of time.
+You will still see some bleeding even after the positive pressure, but do not be alarmed, the extraction site may bleed for several hours or even start and stop again.
+Continue the positive pressure to help stop the bleeding.

 Your child will be numb following the procedure, so help them refrain from eating to keep them from biting their lip, cheek, or tongue.
 If your child is experiencing any pain, children’s ibuprofen or acetaminophen will help ease the pain or any discomfort.
 If your child’s pain does not subside or is severe, please contact our office as soon as possible for guidance.

 Remember to help them avoid straws or any kind of sucking action on the first day to make sure the extraction site clots.
 Any kind of crunchy foods should also be avoided.
 To aid the healing process, rinse the mouth with warm salt water 3 to 4 times a day on the first day following the extraction.